-- Student continues to take college preparatory courses in the areas listed above. - Student registers for the SAT and/or ACT, making sure to use code 9999 at the time of registration.
+- Students continue to take college preparatory courses in the areas listed above. - Students register for the SAT and/or ACT, making sure to use code 9999 at the time of registration.
 Using code 9999 will ensure the score is reported directly to the Eligibility Center.
-The website to register is www.eligibilitycenter.org - Student registers with the NCAA Eligibility Center and completes both the academic information and the amateurism questionnaire. - At the end of the student's sixth semester, the student requests the guidance counselor send their transcript (or transcripts, if more than one high school) to the Eligibility Center.
+The website to register is www.eligibilitycenter.org - Students register with the NCAA Eligibility Center and complete both the academic information and the amateurism questionnaire. - At the end of the student's sixth semester, the student requests the guidance counselor send their transcript (or transcripts, if more than one high school) to the Eligibility Center.